In short, any positive comments about you, your company or your product are considered social proof.

 If your business has recently been mentioned in the media, you might want to consider adding the mention to your website.

-5. Celebrity or influencers endorsements
+5. Influencer endorsements

 Micro-influencers tend to be more approachable and have a very niche area of expertise, which means you’re more likely to get their attention when contacting them.